Winston-Lin/dziganto.github.io/_posts/2017-4-19-Sparse-Matrices-For-Efficient-Machine-Learning.md

 Since storing all those zero values is a waste, we can apply data compression techniques to minimize the amount of data we need to store.
 That is not the only benefit, however.
 Users of [sklearn](http://scikit-learn.org/stable/index.html) will note that all native machine learning algorithms require data matrices to be in-memory.
 Said another way, the machine learning process breaks down when a data matrix (usually called a dataframe) does not fit into RAM.
 One of the perks of converting a dense data matrix to sparse is that in many cases it is possible to compress it so that it can fit in RAM.

 Additionally, consider multiplying a sparse matrix by a dense matrix.
 Even though the sparse matrix has many zeros, and zero times anything is always zero, the standard approach requires this pointless operation nonetheless.
 The result is slowed processing time.
-It is much more efficient to operate only on elements that will return non-zero values.
-Therefore, any algorithm that applies some basic mathematical computation like multiplication will benefit from a sparse matrix implementation.
+It is much more efficient to operate only on elements that will return nonzero values.
+Therefore, any algorithm that applies some basic mathematical computation like multiplication can benefit from a sparse matrix implementation.

 Sklearn has many algorithms that accept sparse matrices.
 The way to know is by checking the *fit* attribute in the documentation.
 Look for this: **X: {array-like, sparse matrix}**.